 At Providence Eye & Laser Specialists, some patients ask, “Should I get LASIK eye surgery after 40?”
 The simple answer is yes.
 However, these are your eyes, and there is nothing simple about them or their care.
-As a LASIK surgeon and fellowship trained cornea specialist, Dr. Mozayeni has received the advanced training and has the experience necessary to assist those who want LASIK eye surgery after 40.
+As a LASIK surgeons and fellowship-trained cornea specialists, Dr. Nunnery and Dr. Mozayeni have received advanced training necessary to assist those who want LASIK eye surgery after 40.

-Whether or not you are a good candidate for LASIK eye surgery can only be determined through our in-depth consultation with Dr. Mozayeni.
+Whether or not you are a good candidate for LASIK eye surgery can only be determined through our in-depth consultation with one of our LASIK surgeons.
 However, please know that just because you are over 40 years old does not mean that you are not a candidate for LASIK.

 When one’s near vision begins to diminish, many incorrectly assume that readers, bifocal/progressive glasses, or readers over contacts are the only options, and LASIK after 40 isn’t a possibility.
 Fortunately, this is far from the truth.
 Today, with our proven, leading-edge technology, there are two options:

 If your eye health has begun to diminish due to cataracts, LASIK may not be the best option for you.
-Instead of focusing on having LASIK after 40, you may be a better candidate for a lens replacement procedure.
-Dr. Mozayeni feels strongly that only when a cataract is causing or about to cause visual impairment, should a lens replacement be considered.
-If you have a healthy lens, then the risks of lens replacement generally outweigh the benefits.
+Instead of focusing on having LASIK after 40, you may be a better candidate for Refractive Lens Exchange (RLE).

 It is always good to get two opinions for any surgical procedure.
-LASIK practices vary dramatically when it comes to technology, the surgeon’s expertise, and the surgeon’s experience.
+LASIK practices vary dramatically when it comes to technology, the surgeon’s expertise, and how you are treated as a patient.
 What may be possible at one LASIK practice due to their technology and/or surgeon expertise may NOT be possible at another.
 As we’ve already discussed, whether or not you are a good candidate is based completely on you and your eyesight, not whether you are over 40 years old or under 40 years old.